 OS-2a Open space plan map designations for natural resource protection.
-Publicly held lands containing creeks, sloughs, wetlands, other open water, ~~marsh~~, sensitive habitat, forests, and other important natural resources are designated on the Open Space Map (OS-a).
-While this map is comprehensive, it is not exhaustive.
-Additional natural resource lands suitable for protections may be identified through site specific studies and or develop in new areas due to changing environmental conditions.
+Publicly held lands containing creeks, wetlands, other open water, marsh, sensitive habitat, forests, and other important natural resources are designated on the Open Space Map.

 OS-2b Development limitations and management for maintenance of biotic resources and diversity, including aquatic resources and sensitive habitats.
 Creeks, marshes, and wetlands are significant components of Arcata's natural open space system.
-The City shall restore and maintain this system for the benefit of tribal members, residents, visitors, fish, and wildlife.
+The City shall restore and maintain this system for the benefit of residents, visitors, fish, and wildlife.